 Be it your hobby or profession, crafting requires a lot of dedication.
 When you are crafting, a clean and mess-free workstation is a must.
 A messy workshop not only hampers your productivity, but it also can also be extremely hazardous.

-According to PickTheTools.com, especially if you work with wood, a messy workshop can be even more dangerous.
+According to DIY experts, a messy workshop can be even more dangerous.
+That fact’s especially true for woodworking.
 If you don’t clean your workshop regularly, the tiny wood scraps can cause multiple respiratory problems.
 So it’s essential to keep your workplace tidy.
 This article lists some tips and tricks that can help you keep your workshop clean.

 Six Tips to Keep a Clean Workshop